 Gizdodo is the combination of plantains and Gizzards (chicken Gizzards) and Plantains mixed in Pepper Sauce.
 This recipe is great for mid-week or weekend dinner because it’s so straightforward and of course tasty.

-Boiled pieces of gizzard are deep fried and mixed fried plantains poured over a simmering pepper and Tomato Sauce.
-Tossed with Onions, Green bell peppers, and Yellow bell peppers and Orange bell peppers.
+Boiled pieces of gizzard are deeply fried and mixed fried plantains poured over a simmering pepper and Tomato Sauce.
+Tossed with Onions, Green bell peppers, and yellow bell peppers and Orange bell peppers.

 **This Gizdodo recipe first appeared on chef Lola’s Kitchen in 2015 but has been updated.